Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 there is a strong level of confidence that no third party can match the data with any data other than that obtained through interactions with the first party;

-technical measures exist to prevent re-identification or the joining of different data sets involving this data, notably against timing or k-anonymity attacks; and
+technical measures exist to prevent re-identification or the joining of different data sets involving this data; and

 there exist contractual terms between the first party and third party describing the limited purpose for which the data is being shared.